Treatment at The Cabin Chiang Mai

 Processes and Substances Treated by our Drug Addiction Treatment Program

-At The Cabin we provide a highly progressive and intensive world-class addiction treatment program, including Alcohol Detox and Drug Detox, managed by Western trained and qualified clinicians.
-The substances our addiction treatment program primarily treats are alcohol and drug addictions.
+At The Cabin we provide a highly progressive and intensive world-class addiction treatment programme, including Alcohol Detox and Drug Detox, managed by Western trained and qualified clinicians.
+The substances our addiction treatment programme primarily treats are Alcohol Addiction and legal and illicit Drug Addictions.
 Process addictions such as eating, gambling and sex are also addressed as either primary or co-occurring addictions.
-Dual Diagnosis, where a client is also suffering from anxiety or depression on top of their addiction, is also very common in addiction treatment and something that is dealt with thoroughly in our addiction treatment program.
+Dual Diagnosis, where a client is also suffering from anxiety or depression on top of their addiction, is also very common in addiction treatment and something that is dealt with thoroughly in our addiction treatment programme.
 There is also a strong link between Trauma and Addiction and this is another area The Cabin has particular expertise in.
 Please see our Success Rates, page for more evidence of this.

 Professional Drug Addiction Rehab Programs in Tranquil Locations

 We have two stunning residential centres, located on the banks of the beautiful River Ping, where clients from a diverse range of countries and regions including Australia, the UK, Singapore, Hong Kong, the Middle East, Europe and India are separated into recovery groups of 8-10 people to ensure treatment is focused and personalised.
-As all Cabin staff are all professionally trained and accredited, and possess a wide range of practical experience in drug rehab programs, the range of substances and types of addictions they are able to successfully treat is extensive.
+As all Cabin staff are all professionally trained and accredited, and possess a wide range of practical experience in drug rehab programmes, the range of substances and types of addictions they are able to successfully treat is extensive.

-Below is a list of and information on some of the more common drugs our addiction treatment program treats:
+Below is a list of and information on some of the more common drugs our addiction treatment programme treats:

 Alcohol is the most commonly abused chemical in the world.
 Alcoholism is a disabling addictive disorder and considered by the American Medical Association (AMA) to be a disease.
 Alcohol problems vary in severity from mild to life threatening and affect the individual, their family, and society in a number of adverse ways.
 Alcoholism is characterized by compulsive and uncontrollable consumption of alcohol despite the negative effects on the alcohol addict's health.
 Alcohol abuse remains the number one drug problem in the United States.